mwbrooks/mutation-event-tests/README.md

 Mutation Event Test Suite
 =========================

-Mutation Events are defined in the [W3C DOM-Level 2 Event Model](http://www.w3.org/TR/DOM-Level-2-Events/events.html#Events-eventgroupings-mutationevents) and provide notification of any change to the HTML document structure.
+Mutation Events are defined in the [W3C DOM-Level 2 Event Model](http://www.w3.org/TR/DOM-Level-2-Events/events.html#Events-eventgroupings-mutationevents).
+They provide notification of any change to the HTML document structure.

-Unfortunately, most browser vendors do not support all types of `MutationEvent`.

-This is a small qUnit test suite that can check what events a browser supports.

 Run Tests Online
 ----------------